bloznelis/device_query/README.md

 # This is a fork of the original device_query
-It adds the distinction between LMeta and RMeta keys for Linux and Win.
+It adds support for additional keys and some tweaks to existing ones.

 # device_query